mgks/Android-SmartWebView/README.md

 #### There are few ways to support this project -

-**- Donating:** If this project helped you or your business in any way and you feel like donating some change, you can always buy me a cup of coffee :)
+**DONATE:** If this project helped you or your business in any way and you feel like donating some change, you can always buy me a cup of coffee :)

 <a href="https://ko-fi.com/Z8Z4BPQ6" target="_blank" title="Buy me a Coffee"><img width="150" style="border:0px;width:150px;display:block;margin:0 auto" src="https://az743702.vo.msecnd.net/cdn/kofi2.png?v=0" border="0" alt="Buy Me a Coffee at ko-fi.com" /></a>

 Even your tiniest contribution will be appreciated.

-**- Providing Your Valuable Feeback:** Donations help us run things but feedback helps us learn new things and understand you better.
+**PROVIDE FEEDBACK:** Donations help us run things but feedback helps us learn new things and understand you better.
 Without an honest feedback no good project is possible and your valuable feedbacks are always welcome: just drop an [email](mailto:getmgks@gmail.com).<br />Report your [issues](https://github.com/mgks/Kotlin-SmartWebView/issues) here.

 ## License
 This project is licensed under the MIT License - see [LICENSE.md](LICENSE.md) file for details or read [MIT license](https://opensource.org/licenses/MIT).